 At its most simple, insurance bad faith occurs when the insurance company breaks an agreed upon promise.
 The law requires insurance companies to act in good faith and fair dealing with the person or company they insure (insurance policyholder).
 If the insurance company fails to act in such a way the policyholder may be able to file a few different types of claims against the insurance company in order to force them to act and/or pay damages for their bad faith actions.

-Some common forms of insurance bad faith are:
+Some common forms of insurance bad faith that our attorneys and lawyers in Los Angeles have come across are:

 - Reduced or Refused Payments – When an insurance company refuses, delays or discounts a payment without a reasonable basis for its actions.